RobTillaart/LTR390_RT/README.md

 ## Description

-Experimental
+**Experimental**

-This library
+This library is to read the LTR390 UV sensor directly.

+It was written after I ordered a LTR390 sensor (breakout) from DFRobotics.
+However that one had its own processor and its own interface.
+So the result was two libraries for the same product.

-Operating voltage range: 1.7V ..
-3.6V
+**Warning:** Operating voltage range: **1.7V ..
+3.6V**
+So it will not work on 5V devices

 ## I2C

+The device has a fixed address of 0x53 == 83 decimal according to datasheet.

+#### I2C Speed

-The device should work on 100 Khz and 400 Khz I2C bus.
+The device should work on 100 kHz and 400 kHz I2C bus.

-Fixed address of 0x53 == 83 decimal according to datasheet.
-However 0x1C / 28 was found with I2C scanner.
+To be tested.

-#### Multiplexing
+#### I2C Multiplexing

 Sometimes you need to control more devices than possible with the default address range the device provides.